Enter your email and password to sign in

 If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

-Enter details below and sign up
+Enter your details below and create a login

-In order to be entitled to the daily travel allowance, employees must start and finish work on a:
+In order to be entitled to daily travel allowance, employees must start and finish work on a:

-Under the new provisions the daily fares and travel allowance is not payable where:
+The daily fares and travel allowance is not payable where:

 When an employee travels from one site to another, the employee is to be paid for: